AliKazmierczak/hooverToy/README.md

     ```
     npm start
     ```
-- if you want to use other text file as source material (enter the target file and path in place of '.\newFileName.txt') run:
+- if you want to use an other text file as source material (enter the target file and path in place of '.\newFileName.txt') run:
     ```
     node index.js .\newFileName.txt
     ```
-- if you want to see a little twist I've added to the program run:
-    ```
-    npm fun-time
-    ```
-- or for custom file path:
-    ```
-    node play.js .\newFileName.txt
-    ```

 # Usage
 This simulation has little usage outside of fun and games.
 ## This program
 Doesn't allow for invalid placement of the imaginary hoover inside the imaginary room.

-# Technolgies used:
+# Technologies used:
 - node js
 - jest

 # End notes
-I really enjoyed this assignemt and thought of fun ways to toy with it.
+I enjoyed this assignment and thought of fun ways to toy with it.
-I have more ideas how to improve this little simulation and I will most likely do it later on.
-I didn't do it now, since it essentially wasn't part of my assignment ;)
+I have some ideas on how to improve this little simulation and I will most likely do it later on.
+I didn't do it now since it essentially wasn't part of my assignment ;)
 What I intend to do is to have the program provide a solution of additional directions, in case the imaginary room wasn't fully cleaned of dirt patches.